victorviro/ml_pipeline/README.md

 dvc push
 ```

-### Notebooks (EDA dataset)
+### 4. Exploratory data analysis (EDA)

 Open notebook in `src/notebooks/EDA_MCPL_data.ipynb` (after launch jupyter notbook).
-To see how use jupyter notebooks with VScode in this project see the reference documentation in `references/jupyter_notebooks.md`.
+To see how use jupyter notebooks with VScode in this project see the reference documentation in `documentation/jupyter_notebooks.md`.

 ```bash
 cd Documents/projects/mcpl_prediction